 5. Store Chemicals and Tools Safely

+If you use your patio for gardening or other outdoor activities, you might have tools and chemicals, such as fertilizers, pesticides, or cleaning agents, stored nearby.
 Always store chemicals and sharp tools in a locked cabinet or a high, out-of-reach location.
 If you use a garden shed or storage box, ensure it is childproof and securely locked.
-Regularly check the area for any spills or loose items that could be hazardous.

 6. Supervise Water Features

-7. Use Child-Safe Plants
+7. Use kid-Safe Plants

 While plants can enhance the beauty of your patio, some varieties can be toxic to both children and pets.
 Before planting, research the plants you intend to use and opt for non-toxic, child-safe options.
 Some common toxic plants to avoid include oleander, foxglove, and certain types of lilies.